Frequently Asked Questions

 Like many Caribbean households, curry powder and other bold seasonings are used regularly and we make a majority of our own seasonings!
 Curry powder and many Caribbean cooking staples are full of natural health benefits.
 Food should be tasty and nutritious.
 Food is energizing!
 My green seasoning is a fresh herb seasoning mix that I use daily for meats, curry dishes, and seafood.

-When my oldest daughter turned 18 months, I began working primarily outside of my home office, joining Legal Aid of North Carolina while maintaining a solo law firm.
+• When my oldest daughter turned 18 months, I began working primarily outside of my home office, joining Legal Aid of North Carolina while maintaining a solo law firm.
 During this season, I transitioned to partner of a midsize law firm and continued volunteering with several organizations.
-Although the pandemic has delayed some projects, I continue to work towards the goal of connecting the Trinidad & Tobago diaspora.
+Although the pandemic delayed some projects, I continued to work towards the goal of connecting the Trinidad & Tobago diaspora.
 Cooking helped me feel connected to my family.

 Kids of all ages deserve tasty homemade meals.
 Making baby food was easy because I prepared it while making family meals.
 For example, when I make my fresh green bean recipe, I make a large batch of green bean baby food and freeze it.
 It saves so much time and money that I get to give back to my family and greater community.